Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations

 \subsection{Applications}

-\textbf{Node attributes prediction.}~For the node attributes prediction task, we are equipped with a node attributes matrix $\mathbf{F}_{t_k} \in \mathbb{R}^{|\mathcal{V}| \times m}$ containing $m$-dimensional attributes of the nodes for model training.
-When new edges and nodes emerge at time stamp $t_k$, $\mathbf{A}_{t_k}$ and $\mathbf{F}_{t_k}$ will evolve accordingly under the effects of graph structural dynamics and intrinsic dynamics of nodes.
-Our task is to predict the node attributes,~\ie~to predict $\mathbf{F}_t$ at unseen time $t$ based on the previous observations.
-To achieve this goal, we need to learn informative node representations $\mathbf{Z}_t\in\mathbb{R}^{|\mathcal{V}| \times d}$ that can be used for the prediction of the nodes attributes $\mathbf{F}_t$.
+\textbf{Node attributes prediction.}~For the node attributes prediction task, we are equipped with a node attributes matrix $\mathbf{F}_{t_k} \in \mathbb{R}^{|\mathcal{V}| \times m}$ that contains $m$-dimensional attributes of the nodes for model training.
+As new edges and nodes emerge at time stamp $t_k$, both $\mathbf{A}_{t_k}$ and $\mathbf{F}_{t_k}$ evolve accordingly under the effects of graph structural dynamics and intrinsic dynamics of nodes.
+Our goal is to predict the node attributes,~\ie~to predict $\mathbf{F}_t$ at unseen time $t$ based on previous observations.
+To achieve this, we need to learn informative node representations $\mathbf{Z}_t\in\mathbb{R}^{|\mathcal{V}| \times d}$ that can be used for the prediction of the nodes attributes $\mathbf{F}_t$.
 The objective is to minimize the following expected loss